How to Prepare Steak for Grilling: 10 Evidence-Based Techniques

 Hack #7: Reverse Sear Temperature Guidelines

 The reverse sear method delivers perfectly cooked thick steaks by controlling internal temperature before searing.
-Our oven-to-grill protocol ensures precise results every time.
+USDA oven safety guidelines combined with thermal profiling data ensure precise results.

 Step-by-Step Process: